couchbaselabs/loader/README.md

 A mix mode loader will randomly pick different operations according to operation propotion definition defined in load parameter, for insert opertion, it uses data as a template and randomly creates a non existing id / removed id and inserts the document, for update operation, mix mode loader will randomly pick a document and non removed id within the data file and update it, for delete / expire operation, the mix mode loader will randomly pick a non removed doc id from the data file and delete / expire it, for query operation, mix mode loader will randomly pick a query defined in the load parameter queries section and ran it.

-There are 5 main classes for each mode' loader, a Loader which is a thread that runs the load, a loader parameter which defines the load parameter associated with the loader, a load data object which provide data/query information for the loader, an loader entry which creates and runs loader threads according the load parameters file, a utility generator which helps creating load parameter json file.$
+There are 5 main classes for each mode' loader, a Loader which is a thread that runs the load, a loader parameter which defines the load parameter associated with the loader, a load data object which provide data/query information for the loader, an loader entry which creates and runs loader threads according the load parameters file, a utility generator which helps creating load parameter json file.

 Batch mode loader classes (important ones) are:

 BatchModeLoadParameter
 BatchModeLoader
 BatchModeLoaderEntry